 Hobbies and Other Strange Interests

 - Parenting.
-At least sort of.
-Used to have the three children constantly around, but not so intensively anymore.
-Anyway, they still seem to keep you nicely on the ground.
+Hmm, used to have the three children constantly around, but not so intensively anymore.
+Anyway, the sooo lovely children (considered as sort of grown-ups nowadays) with their sharp remarks keep us (the older ones) nicely on the ground.

 - Music.
 Listen.
 Play*.
 It's always a pleasure to listen to good music.
 Makes you feel good.
 And sometimes even more pleasurable -- for myself, don't know about you folks -- it is to make music.
 Play guitar.
-Ya know, like Mellencamp*.
+You know, like Mellencamp*.
 And of course with pals -- such as Martin*.
-But for stage-time I use other instruments as well *.
+However, for stage-time I tend to form the low-end foundation for the rest of the band *.

 - Wander in the woods.
 In the middle of nothing* *, mother nature and the rocks around: You may even hear yourself.
 Wonder in the woods.
 And searching for pots *.
 Weird.